jevbelikov/mpas-on-archer2/README.md

 # MPAS-A on ARCHER2

-This repository hosts the report and relevant scripts describing how to build, configure and run MPAS Atmospehere model on UK National Supercomputer ARCHER2.
+This repository hosts the report and relevant scripts describing how to build, configure and run MPAS Atmosphere model on the UK national supercomputer ARCHER2.

-This work was completed as part of PRACE Summer of HPC (Project 2113).
+This work was completed as part of PRACE Summer of HPC (project 2113) with input from HPCWE project (https://www.hpcwe-project.eu/).